munificent/craftinginterpreters/book/jumping-back-and-forth.md

     is the actual running program -- its dynamic behavior.

 2. We're better at reasoning about static things than dynamic things.
-(He doesn't provide any evidence to support this claim, but I accept with it.)
+(He doesn't provide any evidence to support this claim, but I accept it.)

 3. Thus, the more we can make the dynamic execution of the program reflect its textual structure, the better.